Use asset microservices and processing profiles

 - Administrators can select a processing profile definition in Tools > Assets > Processing Profiles , and use Apply Profile to Folder(s) action.
 It opens a content browser that allow you to navigate to specific folders, select them and confirm the application of the profile.

 After a processing profile is applied to a folder, all the new assets uploaded (or updated) in this folder or any of it's sub-folders are processed using the additional processing profile configured.
-This additional processing is in addition to the standard, default profile.
+This processing is in addition to the standard, default profile.
 If you apply multiple profiles to a folder, the uploaded or updated assets are processed using each of these profiles.

-Figure: Example of two additional renditions generated by a processing profile applied to the parent folder
+Figure: Example of two additional renditions generated by a processing profile applied to the parent folder.

 For situation, where additional processing of assets is required that cannot be achieved using the processing profiles, additional post-processing workflows can be added to the configuration.
 This allows for adding fully customized processing on top of the configurable processing using asset microservices.

 Post-processing workflows, if configured, are automatically executed by AEM after the microservices processing finishes.
 There is no need to add workflow launchers manually to trigger them.
+The examples include:

-- integrations to add metadata or properties to assets from external systems, for example, product or process information.
+- Integrations to add metadata or properties to assets from external systems, for example, product or process information.

-- additional processing done by external services
+- Additional processing done by external services.

 Adding a post-processing workflow configuration to Experience Manager is comprised of the following steps: